Zerbinati/DON/Readme.md

   * src, a subdirectory containing the full source code, including a Makefile that can be used to compile DON on Unix-like systems.

-### Syzygybases

-**Configuration**
+## UCI parameters

-Syzygybases are configured using the UCI options:
+Currently, DON has the following UCI options:
-"SyzygyPath", "SyzygyProbeDepth", "SyzygyLimitPiece" and "SyzygyUseRule50".

-"SyzygyPath" option should be set to the directory or directories that contain the .rtbw and .rtbz files.
+  * #### Contempt
+    A positive value for contempt favors middle game positions and avoids draws.

+  * #### Analysis Contempt
+    By default, contempt is set to prefer the side to move.
+Set this option to "White" or "Black" to analyse with contempt for that side, or "Off" to disable contempt.

+  * #### Threads
+    The number of CPU threads used for searching a position.
+For best performance, set this equal to the number of CPU cores available.

+  * #### Hash
+    The size of the hash table in MB.

+  * #### Clear Hash
+    Clear the hash table.

+  * #### Ponder
+    Let DON ponder its next move while the opponent is thinking.

+  * #### MultiPV
+    Output the N best lines (principal variations, PVs) when searching.
+    Leave at 1 for best performance.

+  * #### Skill Level
+    Lower the Skill Level in order to make DON play weaker (see also UCI_LimitStrength).
+    Internally, MultiPV is enabled, and with a certain probability depending on the Skill Level a weaker move will be played.

+  * #### UCI_LimitStrength
+    Enable weaker play aiming for an Elo rating as set by UCI_Elo.
+This option overrides Skill Level.

+  * #### UCI_Elo
+    If enabled by UCI_LimitStrength, aim for an engine strength of the given Elo.
+    This Elo rating has been calibrated at a time control of 60s+0.6s and anchored to CCRL 40/4.

+  * #### Overhead Move Time
+    Assume a time delay of x ms due to network and GUI overheads.
+This is useful to avoid losses on time in those cases.

+  * #### Minimum Move Time
+    Search for at least x ms per move.

+  * #### Move Slowness
+    Lower values will make DON take less time in games, higher values will make it think longer.

+  * #### Nodes Time
+    Tells the engine to use nodes searched instead of wall time to account for elapsed time.
+Useful for engine testing.

+  * #### UCI_Chess960
+    An option handled by your GUI.
+If true, DON will play Chess960.

+  * #### UCI_AnalyseMode
+    An option handled by your GUI.

+  * #### Debug File
+    Write all communication to and from the engine into a text file.

+  * #### SyzygyPath
-Multiple directories should be separated by ";" on Windows and by ":" on Unix-based operating systems.
-**Do not use spaces around the ";" or ":".**
+    Path to the folders/directories storing the Syzygy tablebase files.
+Multiple directories are to be separated by ";" on Windows and by ":" on Unix-based operating systems.
+Do not use spaces around the ";" or ":".

     Example: `C:\tablebases\wdl345;C:\tablebases\wdl6;D:\tablebases\dtz345;D:\tablebases\dtz6`

-It is recommended to store '.rtbw' files on an SSD.
+    It is recommended to store .rtbw files on an SSD.
 There is no loss in storing the .rtbz files on a regular HD.
 It is recommended to verify all md5 checksums of the downloaded tablebase files (`md5sum -c checksum.md5`) as corruption will lead to engine crashes.

-"SyzygyProbeDepth" option set the lets the engine probe depth.
+  * #### SyzygyProbeDepth
-Set this option to a higher value if you experience too much slowdown (in terms of nps) due to TB probing.
+    Minimum remaining search depth for which a position is probed.
+Set this option to a higher value to probe less agressively if you experience too much slowdown (in terms of nps) due to TB probing.

-"SyzygyLimitPiece" option normally should be left at its default value.
+  * #### SyzygyUseRule50

-"SyzygyUseRule50" option set the drawn by the 50-move rule to count as win or loss / draw.
-'true' -> draw
+    Count drawn by the 50-move rule as win or loss / draw 'true' -> draw
-'false' -> win or lose
+    'false' -> win or lose.
-This may be useful for correspondence games (because of tablebase adjudication).
+    This is useful for ICCF correspondence games.

-**What to expect**
+  * #### SyzygyLimitPiece
+    Limit Syzygy tablebase probing to positions with at most this many pieces left (including kings and pawns).

+## What to expect from Syzygybases?

 If the engine is searching a position that is not in the tablebases (e.g. a position with 7 pieces), it will access the tablebases during the search.
 If the engine reports a very large score (typically 123.xx), this means